 The child protection policy

-The staff behaviour policy (sometimes called a code of conduct); and
+The behaviour policy (sometimes called a code of conduct); and

+The safeguarding response to children who go missing from education;

-The role of the designated safeguarding lead’, KCSIE September 2016 Part 1 (12)
+The role of the designated safeguarding lead’ (including the identity of the designated safeguarding lead and any deputies), KCSIE September 2018 Part 1 (13)

-Copies of policies and a copy of Part 1 of Keeping children safe in education, September 2016, should be provided to staff at induction.
+Copies of policies and a copy of Part 1 of Keeping children safe in education, September 2018, should be provided to staff at induction.

+‘If staff have any concerns about a child’s welfare, they should act on them immediately’.
+KCSIE Part 1 (23).
+They should not assume a colleague or another professional will take action.
+Staff should also be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision’.

 In addition staff (including temporary, supply staff, contracted staff and volunteers) should receive an induction covering signs and symptoms to be aware of, response to disclosures and the need for prompt communication to the designated safeguarding leads and accurate recording.
 This will include how to record information about concerns on CPOMS if this system is used in school.

-They will be informed who the designated safeguarding lead is and other trained designated teachers supporting this work within school.

 All staff will be made aware of the practical government guidance document ‘Guidance on Safer Working practice for Adults who Work with Children and Young People’, Safer Recruitment Consortium.
 October 2015.

 All adults working in school receive regular whole-school safeguarding and child protection training on a three-yearly cycle.
 The majority of staff receive training in twilight sessions or INSET days.
 Training is delivered either ‘in house’, for Good and Outstanding schools, or by officers from Education Durham for other categories of schools and Special Schools.
 In either case the same resources and themes are covered.
-This course, ‘Introduction to safeguarding and child protection’ is regularly updated to reflect new priorities and concerns within the County and priorities of the LSCB.
+This course, ‘Introduction to safeguarding and child protection’ is regularly updated to reflect new priorities and concerns within the County and other multi-agency local priorities..
 Currently a case study focusses on the impact of Neglect.
 Durham Education offers schools a ‘Train the Trainer’ course to prepare them with the necessary resources for this training to be undertaken in schools.

 Staff who miss these sessions or join the school within the three-year cycle receive training either through e-learning, attendance at a neighbouring school or through an in-house briefing by the designated safeguarding lead in school.
 Education Durham are also providing some centrally based ‘catch-up’ sessions for these colleagues.